• Skip to primary navigation

 Butternut squash coconut curry topped with cilantro and peanuts in a white bowl

 Butternut squash is available all year, but it is at its peak from early fall through early winter.
-Choose squash that feels weighty for its size; one with a fat neck and small bulb will have the smallest seed cavity and the most meat.
+Choose squash that feels weighty for its size; one with a fat neck and a small bulb will have the smallest seed cavity and the most meat.

 Recipes: